MLH-Fellowship/3.3.1.2-flask-blog/README.md

 Portfolio website is the first project we developed as a team for hackaton week at MLH Fellowship.
 We focused on deliver a simple and clean UX/UI that would look awesome but not take focus on what is important.

 Some of the features:
+* Containerized with Docker manage containers using Docker-compose
+* Nginx configuration for routing users to HTTPs
+* Certbot SSL certificate installed
+* Automated testing + deployment workflow using GitHub actions
+* Setup Monitoring for containers using cAdvisor
 * Dynamic animated background effects
 * Template generation based on profile selected